Javier Salto: Career

 In 2011, promoted to division general, Salto received the Weapons Systems Directorate from the Air Force Logistics Support Command.
 He was also Spanish representative on the International Steering Committee of the Eurofighter 2000 Programme, and on the Steering Committee of the A400 Programme.
 In 2012 he was in charge of the Canary Islands Air Command Headquarters and three years later, as Lieutenant General, he was appointed Director of the Technical Cabinet of the Minister of Defence.

 On April 1, 2017 Salto received the command of the Air Force, being promoted to air general and taking possession of his position on April 3.
+Salto was replaced by General Francisco Braco Carbó in 23 July 2024.
+With more than seven years at office, he was the longest-serving chief of staff since General Francisco Fernández-Longoria González (1945–1958).

 Salto is married, father of three daughters and is also a grandfather.